 our SEO toolbar https://tools.seobook.com/seo-toolbar/ & rank checker https://tools.seobook.com/firefox/rank-checker/

-password utility like https://agilebits.com/onepassword or https://www.roboform.com/
+a password utility like https://agilebits.com/onepassword or https://www.roboform.com/

 In all honesty, I only use one browser plugin, and I can’t live without it: Roboform.
 It makes my days much more efficient by storing all my passwords securely, and automatically filling them in when I want to login somewhere.
 I love it!